The Prevent Duty and Safeguarding

 NEW British values and the Prevent Duty two day workshop for Curriculum Leaders.
 Please note the Prevent and British values workshops are open to all post 16 providers including 6th form colleges.
 Please ignore the generic information on the booking system for Prevent courses.

-- Prevent duty two day workshop for Safeguarding officers.
+Prevent duty for Safeguarding officers, two day course: Agenda Prevent for Safeguarding Officers

-There further sessions will follow.
-Contact: email@example.com for more information
+Further sessions will follow.
+Contact: firstname.lastname@example.org for more information about inhouse options:

-- British values and Safeguarding officer training are also available as inhouse options
+- British values and Safeguarding officer training inhouse options

 How well are further education and skills providers implementing the "Prevent" duty?
 Published 4th August 2016